CryptosOdysseus/TESTING-STUFF/Note on Inventor-AAE and its Legal Agent status .md

 >Transfer of control decisions can only be made by those who designed such systems- as these decisions are system dependent.

-Further debunking that nonsense with a metaphor used earlier, this would be equivalent to peering through the glass window at the door of a medical operation block, constantly telling the surgeon how (s)he should operate, at intervals of infinitesimal fractions of a second.
+Further debunking that MSM piece mis-characterization with a metaphor used earlier, this would be equivalent to peering through the glass window at the door of a medical operation block, constantly telling the surgeon how (s)he should operate, at intervals of infinitesimal fractions of a second.

 More thoughts by Brenden in reply to Diana on the pivotal axis of "control" of AAEs by NPIs or other AAEs: